arcee-ai/mergekit/README.md

 - `chat_template`: Specifies a chat template for the merged model.

 Methods control their own intermediate precision, independently of ambient PyTorch autocast.
-Linear accumulates into one float64 buffer, normalizes using a float64 coefficient sum, then casts to the aligned input dtype.
-This reduces cancellation errors without rounding coefficients to the input dtype.
-Normalized merges reject weights that sum to zero.
-Singleton calls borrow their inputs; accumulator scratch does not grow with the number of inputs.
-CPU execution may additionally cast the current input.
-SLERP uses bounded float32 scratch for low-precision inputs and float64 scratch for float64 inputs.
+Linear uses one float32 accumulator for float16, bfloat16, and float32 inputs, and float64 for float64 inputs, then casts to the aligned input dtype.
+SLERP uses the same intermediate precision with bounded scratch.
+Floating batch coefficients follow this policy too, so low-precision merges do not require device support for float64.
+Normalized linear merges reject weights that sum to zero in the working precision; nearly cancelling weights can lose accuracy.
+Singleton calls borrow their inputs.
 Selecting `dtype: bfloat16` sets the input representation, not every intermediate's precision.
 Architecture-specific forced dtypes still take precedence over `dtype` and `out_dtype` for those weights.

 ### Parameter Specification